MyDeLife/TwOp/README.md

 <br>

 ## 1. About The Application
- TwOp is a Chrome browser extension which returns engaging tweets based on user input .
+ TwOp is a Chrome browser extension which returns engaging tweets based on user input.
 The tweets are AI generated via the API request method of OpenAI with Node.js.
 TwOp captures four sources of user information to identify the context of the desired tweet:

-- Topic - headline or brief description of tweet context (ie "announement of Italian restaurant opening")
+- Topic - headline or brief description of tweet context (ie "announcement of Italian restaurant opening")
 - Keywords - any words that must be included in the tweet response (ie "delicious")
 - Theme - an overarching and specific theme describing context (ie "entertainment / dining")
 - Tone - an overarching and specific mood/style aimed to be expressed with the tweet (ie "positive / excited")

 The user entered values are pulled into a prompt and sent to OpenAI to generate a tweet.
 A second follow-up request is made to OpenAI to fine-tune the first result.
-The second result is then returned in the UI which the user can use as inspiration for sending a tweet.
+The second result is then returned in the UI which the user can use as inspiration for posting a tweet.
 Here is an actual result using the above example values as input:

 <br>